 The method of working out a loss uses £6,000 as the amount you sold your possession for.
 You can then report this figure in your tax return.

 There is no need to pay Capital Gains Tax on personal possessions if they have a lifespan of less than fifty (50) years.
 Besides machinery, it also includes items such as watches or antique clocks.

 Different rules apply if you have used the possession for trading in the business.
 Capital Gains Tax is not due if it does not qualify for business capital allowances relief.
 But, you may need to pay tax if it qualifies and you cannot claim the losses.

 You will not be liable for Capital Gains Tax if you sell part of a set, or a complete set, to the same person for less than £6,000.
-You will not pay tax on each separate part of a set sold for less than £6,000 either.
-That is providing you sell the parts of a set to different people.
+Furthermore, you do not pay tax on each separate part of a set sold for less than £6,000 (providing you sell the individual pieces to different people).

-Note: Sets of personal possessions can include things like books written by the same author, chessmen, and matching sets (e.g. china, glassware, or vases).
+Note: Sets of personal possessions can include things like books and novels written by the same author, chess pieces, and matching sets (e.g. china, glassware, vases).

 Note: The Capital Gains Tax guide explains more about how taxation on the profits realised after selling an asset works in Great Britain and Northern Ireland.
 You can also consider seeking expert advice from a professional tax adviser or an accountant.

 How to Work Out CGT On Your Personal Assets (Chattels)